bean-mhm/flim/README.md

 # grace

-[grace](https://github.com/bean-mhm/grace) is a generic [OpenColorIO](https://opencolorio.org/) config I've made which contains the latest version of flim and its presets, along with other useful elements. **I suggest you use grace instead of the test config that comes with flim's releases.**
+[grace](https://github.com/bean-mhm/grace) is a generic [OpenColorIO](https://opencolorio.org/) config I've made which contains the latest version of flim and its presets, along with other useful elements. **I suggest you use grace instead of the test OCIO config that comes with flim's releases.**

 # Eye Candy